elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_06.md

 ## Describing the access to your materials

 By describing who can access your materials and how in a clear manner, you indicate to anyone wishing to access them how they can do so.
-You should clearly state the level of access as part of the metadata (see [Chapter 4: Metadata & annotation](chapter_04.md)).
-Obviously, you should also state the accessibility rules in plain English in the same location as your materials so that others know how to get access.
+You should clearly state the level of access that applies to your training materials as part of the metadata (see [Chapter 4: Metadata & annotation](chapter_04.md)).
+Obviously, you should also state this in plain English in the same location as your materials so that others know how to get access.

 !!! note
     If you are using an authentication system to restrict access or collect usage data, it is important to include data-protection information, either as part of the material documentation or the hosting website disclaimers.